Rakeshlal791/The-Fallen-Pedestrians/README.md

 An anomaly detection Variational Autoencoder (VAE) model to identify unusual pedestrians in the scene.

 # Description
-Identifying anomalous pedestrian behavior is a crucial task for autonomous driving, robotic navigation, and pedestrian safety in general.
+Pedestrians may adopt unusual positions due to various reasons, such as medical emergencies, accidents, or disorientation.
+These individuals face a heightened risk of accidents because of their limited mobility and reduced situational awareness.
+Detecting such anomalous pedestrians is therefore critical for autonomous driving systems, robotic navigation, and pedestrian safety.

-In this work, we define pedestrians with unusual poses—such as those in fallen or lying-down positions, which deviate from normal upright walking or standing poses—as anomalous in traffic scenarios.
+In this work, we define anomalous pedestrians as those exhibiting atypical body poses—such as fallen or lying-down positions—that deviate from normal upright walking or standing postures in traffic environments.

 # Dataset
 We trained the VAE model on the [European City Person (ECP)](https://https://eurocity-dataset.tudelft.nl/) dataset to learn the latent distribution of normal pedestrians.